ajavamind/3D-Camera-Photobooth/README.md

 The switches connect to buttons in the wireless mouse.

 1) LEFT button: Start the countdown capture sequence to take a photo.
 In photo review mode this button sends a photo to the printer
-2) MIDDLE button: Toggle between live view and review of last captured photo in both SBS and Anaglyph display modes.
+2) MIDDLE button: Toggle between live view and review mode, showing the last captured photo in either SBS and Anaglyph display modes.
-3) RIGHT button: Toggle between Side-by-side or Anaglyph live view display of the subject.
+3) RIGHT button: Toggle between Side-by-side or Anaglyph displays of the subject.
 The Anaglyph view needs red-cyan glasses for viewing stereoscopically.
-This Anaglyph mode is very helpful for giving the subject a reference about where to position themselves in relation to the stereo window so they can pop out the window.
+   This Anaglyph mode is very helpful to give the subject a reference about where to position themselves relative to the stereo window, so they can appear to pop out of the window.

 ### Lighting
 The 3D webcam works best with off camera lighting.
 A ring light has a camera support if desired, but recently I decided to use it as a separate light and place the camera on a tripod behind the monitor.